supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_AddFederatedIdentityProvider.md

    login.microsoftonline.com
    ```

+  >**Note:** If you are already signed in with the odl user account,sign out from the top right corner.

-27. Select **Sign-in options** on the dialog.
+27. Click on**Sign in** and choose **Sign in with another account** and subsequently click on **Sign-in options** on the dialog.

 28. Choose **Sign in to an organization**.

 29. Enter your **lab tenant domain name** in the box and select **Next**.

+   >**Note:** To find the domain name, navigate to the Azure Portal where you are signed in as as the ODL user.Go to Microsoft Entra ID and from the Overview page copy the entry next to the **Primary Domain Name**.

-30. Enter the **Google** email address and password that you created.
+30. Enter the **Google** email address and password that you created if prompted.

-At this point, you should see your account passed to Google for confirmation; then enter the Microsoft Office portal.
+31. At this point, you should see your account passed to Google for confirmation; then entered the Microsoft Office portal.